ericPantarotto/react_completeGuide/_notes/notes.md

 ```javascript
 {CORE_CONCEPTS.map(conceptItem => <CoreConcept key={conceptItem.title} {...conceptItem} /> )}
 ```
+## Reacts Essentials - Deep Dive

+### You don't have to use JSX

+but it's convinient, you could use standard JavaScript features, such as `createElement` method exposed by React.

 <!---
 [comment]: it works with text, you can rename it how you want